 Keep the Bees From Swarming

 Although the queen is the channel that keeps the colony populated, swarming is what keeps the planet populated with bees.
-There are several factors that contribute to this phenomenon, one of which is the reduction of the queen pheromone in the hive.
+There are several factors that contribute to this phenomenon.
+One of these is the reduction of the queen pheromone in the hive.

 The loyalty of the workers is earned by scent.
 The stronger the queen’s scent, the more influence she has on the hive.
-When some workers can’t detect her scent, then they work under the assumption that the queen is gone and they need a new queen.
+When some workers can’t detect her scent, then they work under the assumption that they no longer have a queen.
+And that’s when they need a new queen.
 That’s where swarm cells come from.

-A queen in her first and second year is at her fittest and her ability to secrete her pheromones can assist in keeping the colony from swarming.
+A queen in her first and second year is at her fittest.
+Her ability to secrete her pheromones can assist in keeping the colony from swarming.

 Change the Temperament of the Colony

 There’s that floating theory that redheads are really hot-tempered.
 Well, I haven’t tested that theory, but genetics definitely affects the temperament of worker bees.

 Carniolans are known to be the calm ones, while Africanized bees are known for their need for anger management.

 It is a big concern in the southern states so you definitely need to keep an eye on your colonies if you are in the red zone.

 Either the queen carries the gene, or the drones she’s mating with are Africanized.